Showing all terms from A-Z

 Full-time equivalent student (FTE)

 At secondary schools an FTE is calculated by adding together class contact hours of each part-time student, dividing by 20, and rounding to one decimal place.

 One full-time teacher equivalent is a teacher employed for a full working week.
 At schools an FTTE is calculated by adding together class contact hours, dividing by 25, and rounding to two decimal places.

 Funding year level

-Gender of the students that a school caters for.
+Gender of the students that an education setting caters for.

 Government training establishment

 State-owned organisation other than an educational institution that provides education, training or assessment services (e.g. Navy, Department of Conservation); this is a term used mainly by NZQA when registering and accrediting training sections of government organisations.
 Often referred to as GTE.
 (See Tertiary education institutions (TEIs).)